onzfonz/comp227/src/content/8/en/part8c.md

 >};
 >```
 >
-> *So before the real data and types are ready to use, I'm just returning here something that has for the sure the right type.
+> *So before the real data and types are ready to use, I'm just returning here something that has the right type.
-The code stays in a operational state all the time and my blood pressure remains in normal level.*
+The code continues to work and I feel less uninhibited rage.*

 ### Type guards

-Let us start creating the parsers for each of the fields of *object*.
+Let's create parsers for each of the fields in our *`object`*.

-To validate the `comment` field, we need to check that it exists, and to ensure that it is of the type `string`.
+To validate the `comment` field, let's check that it exists and that it is a `string`.

-The function should look something like this:

 ```js
 const parseComment = (comment: unknown): string => {